JSC-4/MicroBlaze_GPIO/README.md

 2. From the previous project a tcl sciprt of the MicroBlaze processor block design can be created in an executable file.
 This is done by going file->export->export block design.
 Save this file, open it in a text editing software, copy it's contents and paste it in the new projects tcl command line.
 This will regenerate the previous project.
-3. Add an AXI GPIO core, double click on the ip block, add dip switches in GPIO and LEDs in GPIO2.
-Validate the design, create a HDL wrapper (if not already created) and generate bitstream.
+3. Add an AXI GPIO core, double click on the ip block, add dip switches in GPIO.
+Do the same for another AXI GPIO core but add LEDs to GPIO.
+Run connection automation, validate the design, create a HDL wrapper (if not already created) and generate bitstream.
 4. Once bitstream is generated, go to file->export->export hardware and make sure INCLUDE BITSTREAM is checked.
 5. File->Launch SDK
 ```